lifeatedelab/praktikum-basis-data/MODUL 2/MODUL2-ENG.md

 Aggregate operators, commonly known as aggregate functions, are operators used to summarize data within a table.
 These operators can be used in various DML statements, such as SELECT, GROUP BY, etc.
 ### 1. SUM
 SUM is used to calculate the total value within a column.
+- Display the total value in the number column of the number table

 ```sql
 SELECT SUM(column_name) FROM table_name;
 ```